Play

 Hazelnut tree care and location

-Hazelnuts are very undemanding but prefer a bright and sunny spot.
-They particularly like deep, humus-rich and moderately moist soil.
-Hazelnut trees have shallow roots and, in addition to a taproot, they also form strong lateral roots.
-The root system is highly branched and lies close to the surface.
-The root system is densest at a depth of between 30 and 40 cm and reaches a maximum depth of 4 m.
+Hazelnuts are very undemanding but prefer a bright and sunny location.
+They particularly like deep, humus-rich, and moderately moist soil.
+Hazelnut trees are shallow-rooted; their root system is highly branched and lies close to the surface.
+The root system is densest at a depth of 30 to 40 cm and reaches a maximum depth of 1-2 m.

 Pruning hazelnut trees

-Hazelnut trees can be pruned, but it's not absolutely necessary.
-To ensure good yields, hazelnut trees are pruned in the fall after harvest.
-This involves removing old and overly densely packed shoots.
+Hazelnut trees can be pruned, but it's not strictly necessary.
+To ensure good yields, hazelnut trees are pruned in the autumn after the harvest.
+This involves primarily removing old and overly dense shoots.

 Fertilizing hazelnut trees